-When you work with other people, their requests and interventions must lead to the need to multi-task.
-Employers are aware of this, so what would you do during a major project and you might have asked an employee with any other organization immediately such as an interview question?
+When you work with other people, their requests and interventions must lead to the need to multitask.
+Employers are aware of this, so what would you do during a major project that you might have asked an employee with any other organization immediately such as an interview question?

-For such questions, you explain your potential new boss, make sure you save it first and foremost.
+For such questions, you explain your potential new boss and make sure you save it first and foremost.
 From there, you can define how to deal with your supervisor or by using your own experience and judgment to make a call, the most important thing to deal with next.
-Job interview questions about multitasking are very common need tricks to answer properly.
+Job interview questions about multitasking are very common and need tricks to answer properly.